 Commercial Plumbing VS. Residential

 Plumbing is plumbing when it comes down to it.
 The plumbing in a home or in a commercial building usually uses the same materials and they both fulfill the same basic function.
-Here at 1-Tom-Plumber, our technicians specialize in both commercial plumbing and residential, but it does take some experience and skill to tackle a commercial plumbing project.
+Here at 1-Tom-Plumber, our technicians specialize in both commercial and residential plumbing.
+It does takes some experience and skill to tackle a large commercial plumbing project.

 Commercial plumbing is no easy feat.
 Installations are usually optimized from the project design phase since plumbing fixtures and piping are embedded in walls and floors.
 The three main differences a technician must consider when servicing a commercial building is a distinction in size, number of floors, and a more complex plumbing system.